qwertychouskie/TestOut-issues/README.md

 - The transcripts for videos often have errors
   - e.g. "ls pci" should be "lspci", etc.

+- The Certification Exam doesn't tell you which questions you missed and why.

 ## Chapters 3-4:

 - Lab 4.1.3 (the one with the KVM switch) makes us plug in a 12 volt DC power adapter into a KVM switch clearly marked to use 5 volts(!)